egenerse/master-thesis/content/introduction.typ

 ]

 Designing and understanding software systems supports both education and the development of real-world solutions.
 UML tools help students and developers structure, explain, and refine complex systems.
 Apollon offers an open-source UML diagram editor that enables users to model systems clearly and effectively.
-Students and instructors actively use Apollon within Artemis—a learning platform that delivers interactive education on programming exercises, quizzes, modeling tasks, and more.
+Students and instructors actively use Apollon within Artemis a learning platform that delivers interactive education on programming exercises, quizzes, modeling tasks, and more.

 Apollon, however, includes several limitations.
 Its codebase relies on outdated React class components, which complicates maintenance and feature development.
 The interface hides key functionalities and creates a steep learning curve for new users.
 Mobile support remains limited.
 The old iOS app contained rendering bugs and lacked proper touch handling.
 No native Android app existed, and the mobile browser version failed to support intuitive interactions.